 He goes on to add that, in his own practice, he has identified five different forms of symptoms, or complexes of symptoms, which indicate that retrieval healing may help.

-• Loss of connection with the Greater Self ~ the Wasteland
+• Loss of connection with the Greater Self – the archetypal Wasteland

 How is the soul retrieved?